pantheon-systems/terminus-build-tools-plugin/README.md

 ## Requirements

-- If you are using Terminus 2, you must use the unstable Build Tools 2.x release
+- If you are using Terminus 2, you must use the development Build Tools 2.x release
 - If you are using Terminus 1, you must use the stable Build Tools 1.x release

 PHP 7.2 is recommended.